 - Dumbbell floor fly: This exercise only needs a set of dumbbells.
 You lay on the floor and do dumbbell flies like otherwise.
 The benefit of this exercise is that it’s much safer for your shoulders than the normal dumbbell fly with a bench since your arms can’t go further down than the floor.

 - Multi-gym: A multi gym provides a ton of exercise options in one machine.
 Many of them include several chest exercises.
 Find the multi-gyms with the best bench press in this post.
+The bench press on a multi-gym is usually very similar to the chest press machine in a big gym.

 - Cable pulley press: If you’ve got a cable machine in your home gym, there are quite a few chest exercises you can perform with it.
+The cable crossover is the closest to a bench press.

 Which muscles does the bench press build?
 The bench press is a so called ‘compound movement’ that targets several muscle groups.
 The muscle groups targeted by the bench press are;